VegardMaao/semester-project-2/readme.md

 ## Getting started

-Clone the repo:
-git clone git@github.com:NoroffFEU/portfolio-1-example.git

-Install the dependencies:
-npm install
+Clone the repo and install the dependencies: npm install

 ## Running project